 Charade is a stylish comedy-thriller, in which a trio of crooks relentlessly pursue a young American, played by Audrey Hepburn, through Paris in an attempt to recover the fortunes her dead husband stole from them.
-Very much with a Hitchcock feel, this film is often described as ‘the best Hitchcock movie Hitchcock never made’.
-Cary Grant and Hepburn have considerable charisma and chemistry, and Walter Matthau, James Coburn and George Kennedy add to the proceedings in strong supporting roles.
-Action sequences include a sprawling fight scene that ends on a hotel roof and a riveting climactic showdown.
-The film’s real climax, though, is the romantic final scene.
+The film is often described as ‘the best Hitchcock movie Hitchcock never made’.
+Cary Grant and Hepburn have considerable charisma and chemistry, and Walter Matthau, James Coburn and George Kennedy add strong supporting roles.
+Action sequences include a sprawling fight scene that ends on a Parisian hotel roof and a riveting climactic showdown.
+The film’s real climax, though, is the romantic final scene, cementing Paris’s reputation as the city of love.